 - An election voting package is posted to all City of Wanneroo electors approximately three weeks before election day.

 - Electors must complete and return the ballot via post or in person to the City by 6pm on election day.

-- The election count commences at 6pm that same day and the results are usually available later that evening.
+- The election count commences at 6pm that same day.

 To view past election results, please visit the Western Australian Electoral Commission website.